Mexican leftist leader rejects Pena Nieto win, calls for rally

-MEXICO CITY (Reuters) - The leftist runner-up in Mexico’s presidential race refused to accept his election defeat on Friday and held out the possibility of further protests after a court threw out his challenge to the result.
+MEXICO CITY, Aug 31 (Reuters) - The leftist runner-up in Mexico’s presidential race refused to accept his election defeat on Friday and held out the possibility of further protests after a court threw out his challenge to the result.

 Andres Manuel Lopez Obrador accused Enrique Pena Nieto of laundering money and buying votes to win the July election but Mexico’s electoral court rejected his challenge to the result late on Thursday, paving the way for Pena Nieto to take office later this year.